amberbiology/scribl/paper/paper.md

-biological agents and processes that they describe. `scribl` statements are added as tags by a curator to each article in a literature database to represent aspects of causual relationships identified by the curator. \autoref{fig:scribl-examples} shows some example statements.
+biological agents and processes that they describe. `scribl` statements are added as tags by a curator to each article in a literature database to represent aspects of causual relationships identified by the curator. \autoref{scribl-examples} shows some example statements.

 |   |